 We ask that all parents and guardians embrace our College uniform and the role it plays in your child's day-to-day life at St Mary MacKillop College.
-These Uniform Guidelines are consistent with our College Vision and Mission Statements.
+The Uniform Policy is consistent with our College Vision and Mission Statements.

 College uniform is compulsory.
 Students out of uniform are required to bring a note from home on the day and obtain a uniform pass from the Pastoral Care Centre.
+From 2023 there will be no stipulation of a winter or summer uniform.